codingf3ver/PyFlightPricePrediction/README.md

 ## Projects Details
 ```
 In this project I have created a web application using Streamlit API having details about the
-various flight carriers of India in which more than 10 thousands rows has been trained on which
+various flight carriers of India in which more than 10 thousands rows has been trained on, which
 shall predict the estimated flight price by feeding various input
 ```